CollinErickson/GauPro/cran-comments.md

 ## R CMD check results

-* local Windows 11: no errors/warnings/notes
+* local Windows 11 (2/11/23): no errors/warnings/notes

-* Mac-builder: 1 NOTE for "sub-directories of 1Mb or more", but it is expected.
+* Mac-builder (2/11/23): 1 NOTE for "sub-directories of 1Mb or more", but it is expected.

-* GitHub Actions: 1 NOTE for large sub-directories, but no warnings/errors.
+* GitHub  (2/11/23): 1 NOTE for large sub-directories, but no warnings/errors.

-* R-Hub Windows Server 2022: OK
+* R-Hub Windows Server 2022 (2/9/23): NOTE, none are real issues

-* R-hub Ubuntu Linux 20.04.1: NOTE for sub-directory size and another NOTE for a slow example.
+* R-hub Ubuntu Linux 20.04.1 (2/9/23): NOTE, none are real issues

-* R-Hub Fedora Linux: NOTE for sub-directory size.
+* R-Hub Fedora Linux (2/9/23): NOTE for sub-directory size.
 NOTE for a slow example.
 NOTE for the HTML version of the manual.
-There was an issue building a vignette, but I haven't seen this issue anywhere else.
+NOTE for spelling, but it's correct.

-* R-Hub Debian Linux: OK
+* R-Hub Debian Linux (2/9/23): OK

-* Win-Builder: NOTE for incoming feasibility.
+* Win-Builder, devel (2/11/23): NOTE, not a real problem.

+* Win-Builder, release (2/11/23): NOTE, not a real problem

 ## Downstream dependencies